7 Free AI Assistants to Boost Productivity in 2026

 • Saner.AI – Free plan includes AI task suggestions, natural-language search, and calendar sync

-• ChatGPT – GPT-3.5 model available for free
+• ChatGPT – GPT available for free

 • Gemini – Free access via Google Workspace tools